TsgcWebSocketClient | Client Open Connection

 oClient.Active := true;

-When you call Active = true, you can't still send any data to server because client maybe is still connecting, you must first wait to OnConnect event is fired and then you can start to send messages to server.
+When you call Active = true, you still cannot send any data to the server because the client may still be connecting.
+You must first wait until the OnConnect event is fired, and then you can start sending messages to the server.

 Close Connection